TobiasSekan/DailyKanji/readme.md

 # Goals

 #### Next
+* Show Roomaji on wrong answer test of type "Hiragana to Katakana" and "Katakana to Hiragana"
+* Show Hiragana on wrong answer test of type "Katakana to Roomaji" and "Roomaji to Katakana"
+* Show Katakana on wrong answer test of type "Katakana to Roomaji" and "Roomaji to Hiragana"
 * Add test type for "Hiragana or Katakana to Katakana or Hiragana"
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
 * Add menu entry to reset the statistics